googlecartographer/rfcs/text/0000-rangefinderpoint.md

-# Introduce RangefinderPoint and RangeFinderPointWithTime
+# Introduce [Timed]RangefinderPoint

 ## Summary
 [summary]: #summary

-Introduce `RangefinderPoint`/`RangefinderPointwithTime` to be used throughout Cartographer instead of using `Eigen::Vector3/4` directly.
+Introduce `[Timed]RangefinderPoint` to be used throughout Cartographer instead of using `Eigen::Vector3/4` directly.

 ## Motivation
 [motivation]: #motivation